-In 1972 Shelton went to Australia and began practicing as a photojournalist but he returned to London in 1976 and became one of the founding members of Rock Against Racism, a group of political activists, artists and musicians that staged concerts aiming to promote an anti-racist message.
-The group promoted a message of racial harmony and understanding at a time when white nationalist groups including the National Front were gaining popularity.
+A group of political activists, artists and musicians, Rock Against Racism staged concerts aiming to promote an anti-racist message.
+The group promoted a message of racial harmony and understanding at a time when white nationalist groups, including the National Front, were gaining popularity.
 Shelton became the organisation’s official photographer and documented the concerts and events.

-Shelton has said about his work from the late 70s and 80s, saying: “Photography for me has always been an autobiographical tool, a sort of staccato visual diary […] I also used my photography during that period as a graphic argument, enabling me to be a subjective witness of the period which could, hopefully, contribute to social change.”
-Shelton photographed the Clash, Elvis Costello, Misty in Roots, and the Specials amongst many other bands.
+Shelton has said of his work from the late 1970s and 1980s that “…photography for me has always been an autobiographical tool, a sort of staccato visual diary […] I also used my photography during that period as a graphic argument, enabling me to be a subjective witness of the period which could, hopefully, contribute to social change.”
+Shelton photographed The Clash, Elvis Costello, Misty in Roots, and The Specials amongst many other bands.

-Shelton has co-edited and acted as art director for photobooks including “24 Houses in Los Angeles”.
-He lives and works in Hove.
+Shelton has co-edited and acted as art director for photobooks including 24 Houses in Los Angeles.
+He lives and works in Hove, East Sussex.